 Analytical competency

 Have you ever met an employee who is so good with numbers, tech, or similar analytics?
 Some of the skills these employees have are problem-solving skills, technical knowledge, and so much more.
-Many employees already possess these very desirable traits.
+Many employees already possess these very desirable personality traits.
 These types of employees can do well in places where analytics help is always needed.

 Individual competency